-Physical the characteristics and mental and physical benefits of an active lifestyle health and the importance of building regular exercise into daily and weekly routines and how fitness to achieve this; for example walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise the risks associated with an inactive lifestyle (including obesity) how and when to seek support including which adults to speak to in school if they are worried about their health Healthy what constitutes a healthy diet (including understanding calories and other eating nutritional content) the principles of planning and preparing a range of healthy meals the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health) the facts about legal and illegal harmful substances and associated risks, including Drugs, alcohol and smoking, alcohol use and drug-taking tobacco Health and how to recognise early signs of physical illness, such as weight loss, or unexplained prevention changes to the body about safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer the importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn about dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist about personal hygiene and germs including bacteria, viruses, how they are spread and treated, and the importance of handwashing the facts and science relating to allergies, immunisation and vaccination Basic first • how to make a clear and efficient call to emergency services if necessary aid concepts of basic first-aid, for example dealing with common injuries, including head injuries Changing key facts about puberty and the changing adolescent body, particularly from age 9 adolecent through to age 11, including physical and emotional changes about menstrual wellbeing including the key facts about the menstrual cycle body In Key Stage 1 One, we recognise how we have changed since we were babies and identify different body parts.
+Physical the characteristics and mental and physical benefits of an active lifestyle health and fitness ntness to achieve this; for example walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise the risks associated with an inactive lifestyle (including obesity) how and when to seek support including which adults to speak to in school if they are worried about their health Healthy • what constitutes a healthy diet (including understanding calories and other eating nutritional content) the principles of planning and preparing a range of healthy meals • the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health) Drugs, the facts about legal and illegal harmful substances and associated risks, including alcohol and smoking, alcohol use and drug-taking tobacco lobacco Health and • how to recognise early signs of physical illness, such as weight loss, or unexplained prevention changes to the body • • about safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer the importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn about dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist about personal hygiene and germs including bacteria, viruses, how they are spread and treated, and the importance of handwashing the facts and science relating to allergies, immunisation and vaccination Poois first how to make a clear and officient call to emergency convices if recorders Basic first how to make a clear and efficient call to emergency services if necessary aid concepts of basic first-aid, for example dealing with common injuries, including head injuries Changing key facts about puberty and the changing adolescent body, particularly from age 9 adolecent through to age 11, including physical and emotional changes body about menstrual wellbeing including the key facts about the menstrual cycle bouy In Key Stage 1 One, we recognise how we have changed since we were babies and identify different body parts.